charmed-kubernetes/layer-etcd/README.md

 ### Notes about cluster turn-up

-The Etcd charm initializes a cluster using the Static configuration: which is the most "flexible" of all the installation options, considering it allows Etcd to be self-discovering using the peering relationships provided by Juju.
+The etcd charm initializes a cluster using the Static configuration: which is the most "flexible" of all the installation options, considering it allows etcd to be self-discovering using the peering relationships provided by Juju.

 # Health
-Health of the cluster can be checked by verified via juju actions
+Health of the cluster can be checked by running a juju action.

 ```shell
 juju action do etcd/0 health
 <return response uuid>
 juju action fetch <uuid>
 ```

 The health is also reported continuously via `juju status`.
 During initial